KShewengger/ngx-express-typescript-starter/README.md

 - The "warning in" empty messages are currently being resolved right now on Angular CLI team, please stay up to date on this thread: https://github.com/angular/angular-cli/issues/18231

+- If you want to stick with CSS, just leave the schematics property to empty object in angular.json
+schematics: {} and remove the stylePreprocessorOptions property
 ```